-These Regulations are made under the Sanctions and Anti-Money Laundering Act 2018 (c.13) to establish a sanctions regime in relation to South Sudan for the purposes of compliance with the United Kingdom's United Nations obligations and promoting the peace, security and stability of South Sudan and related purposes.
-Following the United Kingdom's withdrawal from the European Union, these Regulations also replace the European Union sanctions regime in relation to the situation in South Sudan, implemented via an EU Council Decision and Regulation.
+These Regulations are made under the Sanctions and Anti-Money Laundering Act 2018 (c.13) to establish a sanctions regime in relation to the Central African Republic for the purposes of compliance with the United Kingdom's United Nations obligations and for promoting peace, security, stability and human rights in the Central African Republic and related purposes.
+Following the United Kingdom's withdrawal from the European Union, these Regulations also replace the European Union sanctions measures in relation to the Central African Republic which are currently implemented via an EU Council Decision and Regulation.

-The Regulations confer a power on the Secretary of State to designate persons who are, or have been, involved in the obstruction of the political process in South Sudan or the commission of serious human rights violations or abuses in South Sudan.
+The Regulations confer a power on the Secretary of State to designate persons who are involved in activity which threatens the peace, stability and security of the Central African Republic, or who are involved in the commission of serious human rights violations or abuses in the Central African Republic.
 Designated persons may be excluded from the United Kingdom and may be made subject to financial sanctions, including having their funds and/or economic resources frozen.
-These Regulations also impose trade restrictions on military goods and technology.
+The Regulations also impose trade restrictions on military goods and technology.